-The U.S. Government has a general policy of denial for license applications to export crime control items to a country in which the government engages in a consistent pattern of gross violations of internationally recognized human rights.
-For other countries, the U.S. Government will consider applications for crime control items favorably, on a case-by-case basis unless there is civil disorder in the country or region of concern, or there is evidence that the government may have violated human rights and that the judicious use of export controls would be helpful in minimizing regional instability, deterring the development of a consistent pattern of such violations, or in demonstrating U.S. Government opposition to such violations.
+The U.S. Government has a general policy of denial for license applications to export crime control items to a country in which the government engages in a consistent pattern of internationally recognized human rights violations.
+For other countries, the U.S. Government will consider applications for crime control items favorably, on a case-by-case basis, unless there is civil disorder in the country or region of concern, or there is evidence that the government may have violated human rights and that the judicious use of export controls would help to minimize regional instability, deter the development of a consistent pattern of such violations, or demonstrate U.S. Government opposition to such violations.